Pentalenene synthase

 This enzyme belongs to the family of lyases, specifically those carbon-oxygen lyases acting on phosphates.
 The systematic name of this enzyme class is (2E,6E)-farnesyl-diphosphate diphosphate-lyase (cyclizing, pentalenene-forming).
 This enzyme is also called pentalenene synthetase.
+The crystal structure of pentalenene synthase was the first of a bacterial terpene cyclase and was reported by the research group of David W. Christianson at the University of Pennsylvania.